Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Calculations

-Now consider a diagram for $K(t)$ that similarly is fully connected and contributes in the large $N$, small $\lambda$ limit.
+As a further step, consider a diagram for $K(t)$ that similarly is fully connected and that contributes in the large $N$, small $\lambda$ limit.
 We again take an example without self-energy insertions and let $v$ denote the number of vertices.
 In this case evaluation involves integration over $2v$ site energies, and over the relative and mean time coordinates for each vertex.
-A key fact is that the integrand is invariant under a joint translation modulo $t$ of all the time coordinates for insertions of $T_{m,m+1}$ in the expansion of $e^{-i{\cal H}t}$ while keeping those from the expansion of $e^{i{\cal H}t}$ fixed.
+We now make use of two key points.
+The first point is that the integrand is invariant under a joint translation modulo $t$ of all the time coordinates for insertions of $T_{m,m+1}$ in the expansion of $e^{-i{\cal H}t}$ while keeping those from the expansion of $e^{i{\cal H}t}$ fixed (or alternatively with the roles of $e^{\pm i{\cal H}t}$ switched).
 Using a change of variables, we can therefore evaluate the relative time integrals by picking one vertex arbitrarily, fixing the relative time variable for that vertex to be zero, integrating over the $v-1$ remaining relative times, and multiplying the result by $t$.
-With one relative time coordinate fixed to be zero, each diagram for $K(t)$ is in a one-to-one correspondence with a diagram for $P(\{\varepsilon_n \},\{ \varepsilon^\prime_n \};t)$: to go from the former to the latter, the single-site propagators must be cut open at time $t$, and to go in the reverse direction the external legs are closed, as illustrated in Fig.~\ref{fig:KtoP}.
+The second key point is that at small $\lambda$ the dominant contributions to integrals on relative times arise from a much smaller range than the dominant contributions to integrals on mean times.
+Specifically, these ranges are ${\cal O}(1)$ in the first case and ${\cal O}(\lambda^{-2})$ in the second case.
+With one relative time coordinate fixed to be zero, and other relative time coordinates all much smaller than the separation of mean time coordinates for vertices, each diagram for $K(t)$ is in a one-to-one correspondence with a diagram for $P(\{\varepsilon_n \},\{ \varepsilon^\prime_n \};t)$, as illustrated in Fig.~\ref{fig:KtoP}.
+To go from the former to the latter, the single-site propagators must be cut open at time $t$.
+This necessarily results in a leading-order diagram for $P(\{\varepsilon_n \},\{ \varepsilon^\prime_n \};t)$ if all relative time coordinates are zero, and it remains the case for dominant values of relative and mean time coordinates in the small $\lambda$ limit.
+To go between diagrams in the opposite direction, the external legs are closed: see again Fig.~\ref{fig:KtoP}.